wso2-attic/asgardeo-auth-python-sdk/README.md

 -   [License](#license)

 ## Introduction
-Python Authentication SDK for WSO2 Identity server (aka Product IS) brings up the fast and secure way to add user login to a Python web applications with the help of the WSO2 Identity Server(WSO2 IS).
+Python Authentication SDK for Asgardeo brings up the fast and secure way to add user login to a Python web applications with the help of Asgardeo.

 ## Install